Day 8 - July 26 - Bryce Canyon

 Thor's Hammer (a well known hoodoo in the park).

 Later we got back in our own van and drove down to the southern end of the park.
 We did the Bristlecone Loop, a nice 1 mile hike with less people!
-Guess why they call it the Bristlecone Loop?
+Guess why they call it the Bristlecone Loop?We had never seen a stump quite like this before.

 Great quotes in a gazebo along the trail.